Radiation therapy for breast cancer

-Treatment is carefully planned to have the greatest effect on the cancer cells and to limit the damage to the surrounding healthy body tissues.
-Planning consists of several steps, which may occur over a few appointments.
+Treatment is carefully planned to have the greatest effect on the cancer cells and to limit damage to the surrounding healthy tissues.
+Planning involves several steps, which may occur over a few visits.

 You will have a planning session at the radiation therapy centre.
 During this appointment, you will have a CT scan to pinpoint the area to be treated, and marks will be put on your skin so the radiation therapists treat the same area each time.
-These marks are small dots (tattoos) and they may be temporary or permanent.
-Talk to your radiation therapists if you are uncomfortable having a permanent tattoo.
+These marks are small dots (tattoos), and they may be temporary or permanent.
+Talk to your radiation therapists if you are worried about these tattoos.

-You will probably have radiation therapy daily from Monday to Friday for 4–6 weeks.
+You will probably have radiation therapy daily from Monday to Friday for 3–6 weeks.
 In some cases, you may have a larger dose each day for about three weeks.
 Usually you can have radiation therapy as an outpatient and go to the treatment centre each day.
-If you live in a regional or rural area and need to travel for the treatment, you may be eligible for assistance with transport and accommodation costs.

 Side effects of radiation therapy